kglibrarian/keyword_extraction_topic_modeling/README.md

 # Practice with Keyword Extraction and Topic Modeling

-This repository shows examples of keyword extraction using:
+This repository shows examples of keyword extraction (with tfidf) using:

 * YAKE!
 * Scikitlearn (sklearn)